HomeHubTech/HomeHub/README.md

 # Overview
 Welcome to the official GitHub Wiki for HomeHub Tech!
-This wiki is a central repository detailing information for our products, process, and more!
+This wiki is a central repository detailing information for our products, process, and more !

 # Purpose
 This Wiki is designed to: